 - B.3.1 Conductor metallization defects (thick or thin film).
 Any resistor which exhibits the following defects in the active circuit metallization shall not be acceptable.
-The active circuit metallization is all metal or any other material used for interconnection except metallized scribe lines, unused bonding pads, and identification marking. - B.3.1.1 Conductor metallization scratches (thick or thin film).
+The active circuit metallization is all metal or any other material used for interconnection. - B.3.1.1 Conductor metallization scratches (thick or thin film).
 A scratch is defined as any tearing defect that disturbs the original surface of the metallization. - Any scratch in metallization through which the underlying resistor material also appears to be scratched. - b.
-Any scratch in the interconnecting metallization which exposes resistive material, substrate, or oxide anywhere along its length and reduces the width of the connecting strip to less than 50 percent of its original width. - B.3.1.2 Conductor metallization voids (thick or thin film).
-A void is defined as any region in the interconnecting metallization where the underlying resistive material or substrate is visible which is not caused by a scratch.
-Any void in the interconnecting metallization which leaves less than 50 percent of the original width undisturbed (see figure B-1). - B.3.1.3 Conductor metallization nonadherence (thick or thin film).
-Conductor metallization nonadherence is defined as any evidence of metallization lifting, peeling, or blistering (see figure B-1). - B.3.1.4 Conductor metallization bridging (thin film) (see figure B-1).
-Conductor metallization bridging defects are defined as follows: - a.
-Bridged metallization defect that reduces the distance between any two metallization areas to less than 50 percent or 0.3 mils, whichever is greater. - b.
-Bridging between metallization and resistor pattern not intended by design that reduces the distance between the two to less than 0.1 mils.

-- B.3.1.5 Conductor metallization missing (thick or thin film).
-Conductor metallization defects are defined as more than 5 percent of the metallization area missing from the bonding pad (see figure B-1). - B.3.1.6 Conductor metallization corrosion (thick and thin film).
-Metallization corrosion is defined as any evidence of localized heavy stains, metallization corrosion, discoloration or mottled metallization (see figure B-1). - B.3.1.7 Excessive metallization (thick and thin film).
-A buildup or protrusions of termination material shall not exceed 0.003 inches (0.08 mm) above the average thickness of the termination's surface (see figure B-1).
+Any scratch in the interconnecting metallization which exposes resistive material, substrate, or oxide anywhere along its length and reduces the width of the connecting strip to less than 50 percent of its original width. - B.3.1.2 Conductor metallization nonadherence (thick or thin film).
+Conductor metallization nonadherence is defined as any evidence of metallization lifting, peeling, or blistering (see figure B-1). - B.3.1.3 Conductor metallization missing (thick or thin film).
+Conductor metallization defects are defined as more than 5 percent of the metallization area missing from the bonding pad (see figure B-1). - B.3.1.4 Conductor metallization corrosion (thick and thin film).
+Metallization corrosion is defined as any evidence of localized heavy stains, metallization corrosion, discoloration or mottled metallization (see figure B-1). - B.3.1.5 Excessive metallization (thick and thin film).
+A buildup or protrusions of termination material shall not exceed 0.003 inches (0.08 mm) above the average thickness of the termination's surface (see figure B-1). - B.3.1.6 Substrate defects (thick and thin film).
+Any resistor which exhibits a substrate defect is cause for rejection and defined as follows (see figure B-1): - a.
+Any crack that exceeds 3.0 mil in length or comes closer than 1.0 mil to an active resistor or bonding pad area on the substrate (see figure B-1).